f1v/f1v-blog/src/content/react-vs-react-native/index.md

 ## Conclusion

 At the end of the day you are still going to be writing "React" code with props, state, hooks, and JSX.
-Personally it feels about 95% the same as writing normal React code which is great because now it works to create phone apps!
+To me it feels about 95% the same as writing normal React code where the main differences are related to styling.

 ## Further Reading